bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Environment variables

+Environment variables are symbols that holds a number or a string.
+It can be specified anywhere within a command line and it will be replaced by the actual number or string contents because the command is processed.

+    let pi := 3.1415
+    fn f(x) = ${pi}/x

-Environment variables are symbols that holds a number.
-It can be used in places where numbers are expected.
-In the following example the symbol 'pi' is assigned a quantity that 3.1415, which is then used inside the function body of 'f' as well as part of the the 'draw' command.
+In the previous example the environment variable 'pi' is assigned a number that is approximately 3.1415, which is then used inside the command line of "fn".
+By the time the command "fn" is processed the command line becomes the following:

-    let pi = 3.1415
-    fn f(x) = \pi/x
+    fn f(x) = 3.1415/x
-    origin x:5
-    origin y:5
-    cartesian-xaxis -10 10
-    cartesian-yaxis -10 10
-    cartesian-yplot {f:f} [1:10]
-    arrow (0,0) (\pi,\pi)

-One advantage of using a 'let' command to create an environment variable is the ability to allow for a "scalar expression" to be evaluated.
-For example, it is possible to create a value that is exactly square root of 2 by doing the following.
+On the right hand side of the ":=" operator an arithmetic expression is to be expected, which allows a number to generated based on the values of other numbers.
+In the following example the path variable "a" will be created with a single number that is approximate to (1.414,1.414).

-    let a = sqrt(2)
+    let a := sqrt(2)
-    path a = (\a,\a)
+    path a = (${a},${a})
     dot &a

+The name of an environment variable are not limited to having to start with a letter, and followed by additional letters and numbers, like those required for a "var" variable and "fn" variable.
+However, it must be consisted entirely of word characters, which means no symbols or punctuations are allowed.
+Underscore is considered part of a word character and thus is allowed.

-Note that the environment variables must be accessed via the backslash notation.
-Its appearance is detected and replaced in a command line before the command is being processed.
-This allows a environment variable to be used anywhere in a command line.
-In the following example a environment variable 'a' is used to construct a path variable name.
+An environment variable ``pi`` must appear in the form of ``${pi}`` inside a statement in order for it to be recognized and replaced.
+The replacement comes before the command line is being processed.
+This flexibility allows an environment variable to appear anywhere in a command line and potentially serve many different purposes.
+In the following example an environment variable "a" is used to construct a path variable name that is "my1".

-    let a = 1
+    let a := 1
-    path path\a = (0,0) ~ (5,5)
+    path my${a} = (0,0) ~ (5,5)
-    draw path1
+    draw my${a}

+Besides "let", two additional commands are designed to create environment variables: the "format" command and the "for" command.
-The 'let' command is the one that create a environment on the fly.
-The other command is 'for', which would execute a block of codes several times and with each iteration renew one or more environment variables to a new value according to their order in a list.
+The "format" command would create an environment variable that holds a string.
+The "for" command would repeatedly execute a block of command, each time updating a list of environment variables to a new set of values according to their orders in the list.